UBC-MDS/532_Dashboard_Project_Group_14/proposal.md

 ## Motivation and Purpose

-Our role: Data scientist consultancy firm
+Our role: Data Analyst in HR within IBM

-Target audience: Health care administrators
+Target audience: Employee Retention Management Committee

-Missed medical appointments cost the healthcare system a lot of money and affects the quality of care.
-If we could understand what factors lead to missed appointments it may be possible to reduce their frequency.
-To address this challenge, we propose building a data visualization app that allows health care administrators to visually explore a dataset of missed appointments to identify common factors.
-Our app will show the distribution of factors contributing to appointment show/no show and allow users to explore different aspects of this data by filtering and re-ordering on different variables in order to compare factors that contribute to absence.
+Companies usually spend a large amount of money on training new employees every year.
+Whenever there is a turnover, it is costly to go through the hiring and training process.
+Therefore, employee loyalty is one the important things that management team should draw attention to.
+It is very useful to uncover the factors contribute to employee attrition.
+To address this challenge, we propose building a data visualization app that offers the management team to visually explore the dataset of employee attrition to identify common factors.
+Our app will show whether the employee choose to attrite and allow users to filter different variables in order to better explore and compare the factors that lead to attrition.

 ## Description of the Data